 The balance between fiction genres was much more evenly spread among novelists who self-define as 'White Caucasian'.
-As crime and women's commercial fiction sell in far larger quantities than literary work and agents report it increasingly difficult to place literary books, it means that BAME authors could be at on the part of publishers and agents to deal with books with a non-mainstream setting and mostly non-White characters.
-I remember being told to make sure one half of a love relationship was White, because White readers would have problems reading books with 'foreign' settings or all-Black casts.'
+As crime and women's commercial fiction sell in far larger quantities than literary work and agents report it increasingly difficult to place literary books, it means that BAME authors could be at a commercial disadvantage.

-a commercial disadvantage.
 Though 27 per cent of White writers in the survey published literary fiction, 23 per cent wrote YA fiction, while 16 per cent wrote crime or thrillers and 16 per cent wrote romance/women's commercial fiction.
 The remaining 18% were writers of other genres.